JurgenCruz/HomeServerSetup/Create and configure arr applications stack.md

 5. Copy and write down the tokens generated for each App.
 6. Optionally, you can upload icons for each App to distinguish at a glance the source of the notification.
+7. Back in the Dockhand tab, navigate to "Settings" > "Notifications" and edit "Gotify" channel.
+8. Replace the "{token}" placeholder with the NAS token.

 > [!TIP]
 > If you want to have a different icon for each Arr App (or if you simply want more granular control), you can register a channel for each Arr App instead of a single `Arr` channel.